-Sometimes traveling as a vegan can be a challenge.
-Even at resorts, finding a vegan meal isn’t necessarily a guarantee.
-Thankfully, I was able to find delicious vegan food at the Riu Palace Tropical Bay in Negril, Jamaica.
-I’ll show you everything that I ate while I was there, and I’ll also provide you with some vegan dining tips for your next resort vacation.
-This info might also be useful if you’re traveling with food allergies or you’re looking to eat healthy meals on your holidays.
+I’ll show you everything that I ate while I was there, and I’ll also provide you with some vegan dining tips for your next resort vacation (especially if it’s a vegan Jamaica trip you’re seeking).
+This info might also be useful if you’re traveling with food allergies or you’re looking to eat healthier meals on your holidays.
 Here’s my vegan guide to Riu Palace Tropical Bay.

 For breakfast, I typically ate fresh fruit, toast and fruit jam, hashbrowns, and a green salad if I felt like it.
-At lunch time, there were green salads with lots of veggies, cold pasta salad, bean salads, roasted potatoes, steamed vegetables, cooked pasta, tortilla chips with salsa, and French fries regularly served.
-There was also a rotating variety of different ethnic dishes served, with some of them being vegan and vegetarian.
+At lunch time, there were green salads with lots of veggies, cold pasta salad, bean salads, roasted potatoes, steamed vegetables, cooked pasta, tortilla chips with salsa, and French fries.
+There was also a rotating variety of different ethnic dishes that were naturally vegan and vegetarian.
 For instance, one day I was able to eat freshly prepared vegetable sushi.
 One day, there were Jamaican dishes and I was able to eat some rice, beans, and fried plantains.